Lihat Artikel Lainnya

 Reducing downtime is something that a company has to deal with from time to time.
 There are times when an IT or manufacturing software company must stop services or production processes to carry out maintenance or upgrade existing machines for better work performance.
 This kind of downtime is harmless.

 But, downtime can escalate to a dangerous one very quickly when it happens unplanned.
-There are many factors that cause downtime.
-Some of them are operational error, minimal equipment maintenance, broken hardware or software, and various other things.
+Many factors cause downtime.
+Some of them are operational errors, minimal equipment maintenance, broken hardware or software, and various other things.

 At the level of multinational companies, downtime has the potential to cost the company up to billions of dollars annually.
 A report said that an IT company could lose up to $ 84,000 to $ 108,000 every hour during downtime.
 The same thing also happens in manufacturing companies.

-To reduce losses, there are several steps that can be taken by the company.
+To reduce losses, several steps can be taken by the company.
 This time, we will provide 10 tips that you can do to reduce the losses that occur due to downtime.

 FreeDemo